Introduction

 Added Oracle SQL Developer Web

-To access the newly added SQL Developer Web, you need to add two properties in default.xml file.
+To access the newly added SQL Developer Web, you need to add two properties in the default.xml file.
 These properties are mentioned below:-

 /code>true